 Cost of Electricity by State

-There’s a good bit of variety among the states when it comes to the average electric bill and the average price for electricity per month.
-In 2016, New Mexico had the lowest average monthly electric bill at $75.96, while South Carolina clocked in at nearly twice that amount with $146.09, according to the US Department of Energy - Energy Information Administration (EIA).
+There's a good bit of variety among the states when it comes to the average electricity bill and the average price for electricity per month.
+In 2017, New Mexico had the lowest average monthly electric bill at $75.16, while Hawaii clocked in at nearly twice that amount with $149.33, according to the US Department of Energy - Energy Information Administration (EIA).

 Rates vary among the individual electricity providers as well, which means you could end up paying significantly more or less than the average kWh rate for your state.
 What’s more, many residential electricity customers are charged a variable rate, which means the rate is constantly changing based on factors like the ever-changing price of fuel and the demand on the electrical grid.